jbroll/tcl-tna/README.md

    * [NAP] : [tcl-nap.sourceforge.net]
    * [narray] : [http://www.ncnr.nist.gov/staff/nickm/narray.html]
-   *
+   * [TArray] :

 TNA is coded in C and Tcl using critcl to glue it into a loadable Tcl package.
-It is a follow up to the [Numeric arrays in pure Tcl] prototype.
+It is a follow up to the [Numeric arrays in pure Tcl] prototype on the Tcl Wiki.

 TNA has these nice features: